Joint Letter to NMC Calls for Urgent Rethink in Specialist Practice Review

 The letter (full text below) calls into question whether the NMC has acted on the report by consultants Pye Tait, dated 27 November 2020.
 The Pye Tait report is a thorough analysis of the themes raised during 2020 at stakeholder engagement meetings.
 The letter asks whether the Pye Tait findings – and therefore stakeholders’ views – have been taken into account in the NMC’s Review.

-However, detailed analysis of the Pye Tait report, which is informed by the views of all stakeholders who participated in the engagement phase, shows that it contains reference to 27 bespoke standards.
-Mapped to the four countries of the UK, these would form the basis for bespoke standards of proficiency for each of the five Specialist Practitioner Qualifications.
+However, detailed analysis of the Pye Tait report, which is informed by the views of all stakeholders who participated in the engagement phase, shows that it contains reference to 27 field-specific standards.
+Mapped to the four countries of the UK, these would form the basis for standards of proficiency for each of the five Specialist Practitioner Qualifications.

 The 12 signatories to the letter represent the The Association of Academic General Practice Nurse Educators, The Association of District Nurse and Community Nurse Educators, The Community Nurse Executive Network, The District Nurse Apprenticeship Standard Trailblazer Group, The National District Nurse Network, The Queen’s Nursing Institute, the Queen’s Nursing Institute Scotland, and the Royal College of Nursing.